jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 - blog
 ---

-> Use JPA and Eclipselink to persistently store the vast amounts of data into database.
+> Use JPA and Eclipselink to persistent data into database.

 ## 1. JPA, JPA Provider, Eclipselink, Hibernate
 ### 1.1 JPA
 JPA stands for JAVA Persistence API.
-JPA is a collection of classes and methods to persistently store the vast amounts of data into a database
+JPA is a collection of classes and methods to persistently store the vast amounts of data into a database.

 ### 1.2 JPA Providers
 JPA is an open source API, therefore various enterprise vendors such as Oracle, Redhat, Eclipse, etc. provide new products by adding the JPA persistence flavor in them.
 Some of these products include: